Lifting Children & Families Out of Deep Poverty

 Raising RI Coalition Legislative Priorities

-Our legislative champions Senator Melissa Murray and Representative Arthur Handy have introduced S-2337 and H-7686 to increase the RI Works benefit amount and expand coverage to all vulnerable Rhode Islanders.
+Our legislative champions Senator Melissa Murray and Representative Arthur Handy will introduce legislation to increase the RI Works benefit amount and expand coverage to all vulnerable Rhode Islanders.
 These bill will accomplish the following:

 Protect Rhode Island’s poorest children and families from inflation